pierreblavy2/simon/readme.md

 ### Power source 2 pins, x1
 WARNING : polarity convention may change between sources.
 Wire your connector accordingly to your power source.

-The connector is soldered horizontally, hole on the bottom (put it on top to your battery if polarity changes)
+The connector is soldered horizontally.
+The hole position must be chosen consistently with the power source polarity.
 ```text
 option 1 : default
 ______